There’s so much to know about financial aid including deadlines, terminology, types of aid and the awarding process in general.

 First, create an account and FSA ID at studentaid.gov.
 Once you're able to log in to your account, you'll be able to see the information needed to complete the FAFSA.
 Consider saving your login information for easy access when you're ready to log back in.

 Next, complete your FAFSA by providing all applicable personal, financial and parent information requested.
-You'll be asked to provide your Social Security number, your Alien Registration number if you're not a U.S. citizen, your federal income tax returns, W-2s and other records of money earned, bank statements and investment records if applicable, records of untaxed income if applicable, and your FSA ID to sign electronically.
+You will need to consent and approve the retrieval and disclosure of federal tax information, even if you didn't file a U.S. federal tax return.
+You'll also be asked to provide your Social Security number, your Alien Registration number if you're not a U.S. citizen, your federal income tax returns, W-2s and other records of money earned, bank statements and investment records if applicable, records of untaxed income if applicable, and your FSA ID to sign electronically.

-If you're a dependent student, you'll also need most of the same information for your parents.
+If you're a dependent student, your parents will need their own FSA ID and provide most of the same information including consent and approval to retrieve and disclose federal tax information.
 It's a good idea to get these details ready before you actually sit down to complete your FAFSA.
-Then you'll sign and submit your FAFSA, after you've gathered and provided your information.
+Then both you and your parent will sign and submit your FAFSA, after you've gathered and provided your information.

 After submitting, you can make sure your FAFSA is being processed by checking the status online at studentaid.gov.
-You'll receive a notification when your student aid report becomes available.
+You'll receive a notification when your FAFSA submission summary becomes available.
 Be sure to review it.

 Sometimes verification is required based on the information submitted in your FAFSA.
 If so, you'll receive a verification notification.
 There are five main areas from your FAFSA that you might be asked to verify.
 Here's what you would need to provide.